codeworth-gh/dkNET-DecisionTrees/data-repo-compliance/languages/en-US/nodes/sc-drc/oss.md

 ### Is the code that runs the data infrastructure covered under an open source license?

-From principles of open infrastructures.
-If the repository violates the principles of community, could the repository be recreated by the community?
+From the principles of open infrastructures.
+If the repository violates the community principles, could the repository be recreated by the community?
 Some of them are and say so.
 Some things to look for:

 1. Is Code maintained in an open repository?
 1. Is the license for the code made clear?